donseba/go-htmx/README.md

 	// initiate a new htmx handler
 	h := a.htmx.NewHandler(w, r)

+	// check if the request is a htmx request if h.IsHxRequest() {
+		// do something
+	}

 	// check if the request is boosted if h.IsHxBoosted() {
 		// do something